An in-depth review of TiGr lock, one of the best bike lock on the market. Check out our opinion on this titanium bicycle locks after a 25.000km test.

 The bow version comes in three sizes: short, standard, and long.
 We have tested the standard and long versions.

-The locks have been with us on a two-years-long bicycle journey, 25,000km across 23 counties so, even though apparently the lock was never attacked, you can consider this review a real product testing on-the-road.
+The locks have been with us on a two-years-long bicycle journey, 25,000km across 23 counties so, even though apparently the lock was never attacked, you can consider this review a real product testing on the road.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)